 Your phone is not a neutral object.
 It's a product engineered by entire rooms of behavioral psychologists, each paid very well to ensure you spend one more minute than you intended.
 That's not a conspiracy theory.
 It's a feature.

-The term is "the attention economy" — and it refers to a business model where your focus, not your money, is the thing being sold.
+The term is "the attention economy" — a business model where your focus, not your money, is the thing being sold.
 When you open Instagram, you are not the customer.
 You're the product.
-Your attention is what gets packaged and sold to advertisers at scale.
+Your attention gets packaged and sold to advertisers at scale.

 How it got this way

 In 2004, the average human attention span on a screen-based task was about 2.5 minutes.
-By 2020, it was 47 seconds.
-That's not a coincidence — it's the result of two decades of deliberate, systematic design optimization against your ability to focus.
+By 2020, it had collapsed to 47 seconds.
+That's not a coincidence — it's the result of two decades of deliberate design optimization working directly against your ability to focus.

 "If you're not paying for the product, you are the product.
 And if you're paying for the product but your attention is being sold — you're still the product."